LucasDelfino92/morrowindsharp/mw#.md

     - [ ] 03 MGE XE Addon
     - [X] 04 Weapon Sheathing Patch
     - [ ] 05 Chuzei Fix
-  - Rename the mod to **Morrowind Optimization Patch Weapon Sheathing Patch**.
+  - Rename the mod to **Morrowind Optimization Patch - Weapon Sheathing Patch**.
 This will install the patch as a separate mod.
+- Also install [**Weapon Sheathing - Assetless No Glow Patch**](https://drive.google.com/file/d/11_ANtC7lDnRGq2IisNABm-6a5Jzmu7Sy/view?usp=sharing).
+Solves a compatibility issue with Assetless No Glow, as Weapon Sheathing adds glow through other means to sheated ammunition, shields, and weapons.

 > Note that new weapon meshes added by mods will require a patch for weapon sheaths.